arunkru1998/chessrobo/README.md

 ![grasp](https://github.com/arunkru1998/chessrobo/assets/114765006/b62323f0-336b-4418-8ee7-98695029eed5)

-## Get robot to move based on input chess notation
+## Get robot to play with itself using chess ai engine

 Launch the world with UR5e along with RViz for motion control.
 ```